gastigk/agentic-ai-bootcamp/README.md

-# Family AI Assistant - DataScienceDojo Agentic AI Capstone Project
+# Family AI Assistant - DataScienceDojo Agentic AI Bootcamp

 A multi-agent AI assistant using LangChain, LangGraph, and RAG for personalized finance, health, and document analysis.